-Bremerton Rotary Club will hold its popular annual fundraiser, the Wild Game Dinner, March 14, 2015 at the Kitsap Conference.
+Bremerton Rotary Club will hold its 38th annual Wild Game Dinner fundraiser Feb.
+25, 2017 at the Kitsap Conference Center.
 This popular event, featuring silent and live auctions and a dinner of wild game and exotic meats, helps support many of our charitable activities in the community.
 It has been held annually since 1979.
+Next year's event will be held in early 2018.
 A typical menu includes moose, elk, buffalo, venison, crab, oysters and baron of beef.

-The Bremerton Rotary Foundation has donated $30,000 to Kitsap Community Resources toward its effort to build a new Early Learning Center at West Hills Elementary STEM Academy, part of the Bremerton School District.
+The Bremerton Rotary Foundation donated $30,000 in November 2014 to Kitsap Community Resources toward its effort to build a new Early Learning Center at West Hills Elementary STEM Academy, part of the Bremerton School District.

 The school is organized around STEM, which stands for “Science, Technology, Engineering and Math.”
 According to Larry Eyer, executive director of Kitsap Community Resources, “the early learning classes will be used primarily for Head Start and ECEAP pre-school for children from low-income families.